Use models in Model Garden

 Before you begin, specify a quota project to run the following commands.
 The commands you run are counted against the quotas for that project.
 For more information, see Set the quota project.

-gcloud beta ai model-garden models list
+gcloud ai model-garden models list

 In the output, find the model ID to deploy.
 The following example shows an abbreviated output.